shahar-klein/gonoodle/README.md

   -T  --stime            session time in seconds.
 After T seconds the session
                          closes and re-opens immediately.
 0 means don't close till the process ends.
-Default: 0
+Default: 0 -i  --report interval  report interval. -1 means report only at the end. -2 means no report.
+Default: -1

 ```